 As rampant as elderly falls are, many of them could be totally prevented.
 By research, at least 1 elderly person falls every 30-40 seconds.
 This means that seniors are likely to experience complications relating to falls even more than other health problems.
 Falls could affect their general wellbeing and have them coming in and out of the hospital which can be problematic.

-Having someone who’s of elderly age around you means you have you put in preventive measures in place to keep them from falling because of the fact that they are prone to falls.
-Some of these tips are as follows:
+Having someone who’s of elderly age around you means you have put preventive measures in place to keep them from falling because of the fact that they are prone to falls.

-- Carry Out A Revamp On Their Living Situation- most falls are likely to occur as a result of either living in a cluttered environment, a nursing home or due to the fact that their home is not elderly-friendly.
+Most falls are likely to occur as a result of either living in a cluttered environment, a nursing home, or due to the fact that their home is not elderly-friendly.
 You can simply start by ensuring things aren’t just laying around the house.
 Ensure that every part of their home is well lit.
 This would help them see clearly.
 Also, installing grab bars around the bathroom area should be helpful.
 Once this can be achieved, it would definitely help in drastically reducing the risk of falling.

-- Stairway Barriers Should Be Very Sturdy- almost all seniors find it difficult to use stairs without holding on to handrails.
+Almost all seniors find it difficult to use stairs without holding on to handrails.
 It would be disastrous if one of the guardrails has a structural flaw.
-This can put your elderly at the risk falling and also sustaining severe injuries.
+This can put your elderly at risk of falling and also sustaining severe injuries.
 You can prevent this by either installing new stairway barriers or double-checking the existing ones.
 This undoubtedly helps to prevents elderly falls.